-Twitter (and you could say any social network but let’s stick with the shape and style of Twitter) really is too general and broad and vague and big to be truly useful any longer.
-On the one hand, government people use it to argue with each other.
-On the other hand, people have staged world changing events like Arab Spring.
+Over the years, some have argued that Twitter is too general, broad, and vague to be truly useful.
+On the one hand, people like to use it to argue with each other.
+On the other hand, people have used it for good, such as the #BlackLivesMatter movement.
 It’s a force to be reckoned with for sure.

 But the idea has never fully gelled.
 Why?
 Should it?
 And could you benefit from championing such an experience?

 The opportunity and the idea are simple: What would be the benefits of a very lightweight social network built around a specific interest to the participants in that network?
 For example, FarmersOnly is a dating site for people living in rural areas.
 Woofial is a social network for dogs (though if I looked more, I probably would’ve found a social network for Boston Terriers specifically, I’m sure).
 Ravelry is for knitters and those who crochet.
 Fishbrain is for fishing types, and on and on.

 But the idea is to think of what could be.

 The best communities exist to solve a specific need.
 For instance, you might build an online community for information about your town or neighborhood.
 You could share space in a Women in Digital Space in Switzerland (@wdswitzerland).
 I run a small community called The Secret Team where the rules are that posts must be about seeking help and guidance and never promotional or general.

 The name and rules of the community can and should enforce a very simple and straightforward charter.
 And more importantly, it should dictate what isn’t shared in the group.
 My small town Facebook group has specific rules about politics (local only—nothing national).
 No matter which platform you use (and again, I love the idea of something Twitter-shaped because of the brevity and simple limitation of possible transactions there), the goal is to create a succinct and simple set of interactions for the community.